On this page

 New Zealand has never had a case of high pathogenicity avian influenza (HPAI).

-In countries where the H5N1 strain of HPAI is present, human infection has been rare.
+In countries where the current H5N1 strain of HPAI is present, human infection has been rare.
 Generally, it's only occurred in people who have had a lot of contact with infected birds or other infected animals.

 There is no evidence that the H5N1 strain of avian influenza circulating globally can be spread easily from human to human.